CBD Oil South Africa

 For those who don’t like the taste of CBD extracts, flavoured products are an option.
 An unpalatable taste might rule out concentrates and some tinctures but would include capsules and sprays as an option.

 If you’re a regular traveller and need a portable option, capsules or sprays might be the way to go.
 If you’re looking to treat localised pain, topicals may be your answer.
 For people who vape, CBD vape juice may be the logical choice.

 CBD tinctures are by far the most prolific of all the various types of CBD supplements available.
 Compared to the other product types, tinctures and concentrates are probably the purest forms of CBD, as there is no further processing of the oil.
 Many brands now offer flavoured options in addition to the ‘natural’ flavour, which can be unpleasant for some.

 Take tinctures sublingually and do not swallow immediately.
 It is best to place the drops under the tongue and leave it there for as long as you can.
 With that said, you can most certainly add the tincture to almost any drink you enjoy during the day.
 However, it is advisable to avoid adding it to hot drinks, as these may destroy some of the beneficial nutrients.

 A liposome is a nano-sized bubble or sphere (vesicle) made from a phospholipid (in many cases phosphatidylcholine, the same substance found in our cell membranes).
-Liposomal encapsulation is a process that fills these bubbles with hydrophobic or hydrophilic supplements such as CBD.
+Liposomal encapsulation is a process that fills these bubbles with hydrophobic or hydrophilic supplements.
 Liposomal encapsulation provides a very effective method of bypassing the destructive elements of the gastric system and aiding the encapsulated nutrient to be delivered to the cells and tissues.